pachli/pachli-android/docs/contributing/code.md

 - Are there other instances of `@color/white` that this PR missed?
 - Does the PR use the correct spelling of `colorControlNormal` everywhere?

-#### Cleanly merge back in to `develop`
+#### Cleanly merge back in to `main`

-While you were working on your PR other changes may have happened on the `develop` branch.
+While you were working on your PR other changes may have happened on the `main` branch.

-Some of those changes may have overlapped with changes you make in your PR, and your PR can not be merged cleanly back in to `develop`.
+Some of those changes may have overlapped with changes you make in your PR, and your PR can not be merged cleanly back in to `main`.

-You should periodically merge changes from the `develop` branch in to your PR branch, and keep your PR up to date with `develop` during the review process.
+You should periodically merge changes from the `main` branch in to your PR branch, and keep your PR up to date with `main` during the review process.

-If your PR can not be cleanly merged in to `develop` it is difficult to review effectively, because merging the changes from `develop` in to your PR will invalidate the review.
+If your PR can not be cleanly merged in to `main` it is difficult to review effectively, because merging the changes from `main` in to your PR will invalidate the review.
 You've changed the code, so the reviewer needs to look at it again.

 #### `ktlintCheck` and `ktlintFormat`